 We will attempt to confirm as appropriate and necessary with you your understanding of the conduct relevant to the complaint and what you expect as an outcome.
 We will inform you whether we will conduct an investigation, the name, title, and contact details of the investigating officer and the estimated completion date for the investigation process.

 The outcome of an investigation will be provided to the complainant in writing where the complainant has provided proof of identity.
 The QNMU will seek to respond within a reasonable period following the receipt of a valid complaint.

 We will treat your requests or complaints confidentially.
 Our representative will contact you within a reasonable time after receipt of your complaint to discuss your concerns and outline options regarding how they may be resolved.
 We will aim to ensure that your complaint is resolved in timely and appropriate manner.

 Queensland Nurses and Midwives’ Union

-This Policy may be varied from time to time and an updated version will be posted on the Union's websites.
-Please check our websites regularly to ensure that you have the most recent version of the Policy.
+This policy may be varied from time to time and an updated version will be posted on the QNMU's websites.
+Please check our websites regularly to ensure that you have the most recent version of the policy.